 By Tim Lambert

-After 1,000 BCE metal-using farmers came to Malaysia.
+After 1,000 BC metal-using farmers came to Malaysia.
 They made tools from bronze and iron and they settled along the coast and along rivers.
 They lived partly by fishing, partly by growing crops.
-In the 2nd and 3rd centuries CE, centralized states arose in Malaysia.
+In the 2nd and 3rd centuries AD, centralized states arose in Malaysia.
 The greatest was Kedah in the North.
 The Malayans became highly civilized.

 In the 7th and 8th centuries, the state of Srivijaya of Sumatra rose to dominate much of Malaysia.
 It was a kingdom in Sumatra with its capital at Palembang.
 Srivijaya controlled the coasts of Java, the Malay Peninsula, and part of Borneo.
 However Srivijayan only really controlled the coast.
 Their influence did not extend far inland.